ricardgardella/active-strategy-framework/README.md

 ## Simulate With Any Uniswap v3 Pair

 The current implementation is very flexible, but due to data constraints is currently programmed to analyze the WETH-USDC 0.3% fee tier pool.
-If you want to generate this for a different pool, you must generate a new FlipsideCrypto query like the one [from this example](https://app.flipsidecrypto.com/velocity/queries/b8ad3087-803a-478b-9ed3-c4f3c096bc47), with the ```pool_address``` for the pair that you are interested in and modify the ```get_liquidity_flipside``` function from ```GetPoolData```.
+If you want to generate this for a different pool, you must generate a new Flipside Crypto query like the one [from this example](https://app.flipsidecrypto.com/velocity/queries/b8ad3087-803a-478b-9ed3-c4f3c096bc47), with the ```pool_address``` for the pair that you are interested in and modify the ```get_liquidity_flipside``` function from ```GetPoolData```.

 ## Potential Sources of inaccurracy